CaptainCrowbar/unicorn-lib/unicorn/character.md

 are present, `control_char_names` takes precedence for characters that qualify for both.

+The character name table is stored in compressed form to save space.
+A call to `char_name()` may throw an exception derived from `InitializationError` if something goes wrong while loading the table.

 ## Decomposition properties ##

 * `int combining_class(char32_t c) noexcept`